AAU-FutureIntelligentVehicles/tpod_CA_18Gr731/Server/README.md

-compute_haralick.py
+haralicklib.py
-- functions for compute haralick features from image
+- functions for haralick feature computation

-server_computation.py
+feature_computation.py
+- wait for image transfer
-- wait for flag.txt and image
+- wait for flag.txt to start the process
 - then compute the features
 - save it to features.npy
 - delete flag.txt